soulwing/tnm4j/README.md

 ```

 The first parameter to `getBulk` indicates that there is one non-repeating
-object in the list (_sysUpTime_).
-The second parameter indicates that we want
+object type in the list (_sysUpTime_).
+The second parameter indicates that we
-the agent to return as many as 10 rows for the specified columns of the
+want the agent to return as many as 10 rows for the specified columns of the
 interface table.
 The remaining parameters identify the object names we wish to
 retrieve.
 The return value from `getBulk` is a list of `VarbindCollection`
 objects.
 Based on the parameters specified in this example, the list will